james-gould/azure-keyvault-emulator/README.md

-# DEPRECATION NOTICE
+# MAINTENANCE NOTICE
 As of `10/29/2024` Basis Theory is no longer maintaining this repository.
+Due to its importance I've forked and began maintenance/enhancement of the features, including `.NET Aspire` support for local Azure Kyy Vault support.

 ## Azure KeyVault Emulator